CRoP: Context-wise Robust Static Human-Sensing Personalization: Problem Statement

 \section{Problem Statement}

 Given a generic model $\MG$, the objective is to tailor a personalized model $\MP$ specifically for a user $\Ui$ utilizing the data $\Dai$ associated with available context $\Ca$, here $\theta$ represents the parameters of the model.
-The primary goal is to ensure that the personalized model $\MP$ performs reasonably well on $\Ui$'s data $\Dui$ derived from an unseen context $\Cu$.
-Notably, there is no overlap between the data belonging to the two contexts, that is $\Dai \cap \Dui = \phi$.
+The primary goal is to ensure that the personalized model $\MP$ performs reasonably well on $\Ui$'s data $\Dui$ derived from unseen contexts $\Cu$.
+Notably, there is no overlap between the data belonging to the available and unseen contexts, that is, $\Dai \cap \Dui = \phi$.

 In other words, if $\MC$ represents a \emph{conventionally-finetuned} model trained for a user $\Ui$ on data $\Dai$, then, the models trained using CRoP, $\MP$, must on avg. perform better on both available $\Ca$ and unseen context $\Cu$ than $\MC$.
-More formally, learning objective can be defined as:
+More formally, the learning objective can be defined as:

 such that $\Dai \cap \Dui = \phi$ and that is, the loss incurred by the resulting personalized model $\MP$ on avg. across all contexts' data is less than the loss incurred by \emph{conventionally-finetuned} model $\MC$.
 Here, $\ell$ represents the standard cross-entropy loss.